NuhanMG/Tomato-Leaf-Disease-Prediction/README.md

 # Tomato-Leaf-Disease-Prediction

+Model Developed by Nuhan Gunasekara
+Application Developed by Hathik Ihthizam

 ## 🍅 ToMate - Deep Learning Tomato Leaf Disease Prediction Model

 This project uses deep learning to detect and classify **tomato leaf diseases** from images using a Convolutional Neural Network (CNN).
 The trained model can later be integrated into the **ToMate - Application** for real-time disease diagnosis.